 I have developed a great admiration for the concept of experiential learning as I strongly believe that a hands-on approach is the best tool for learning.
 This approach is applicable both in the classroom as well as the laboratory setup and therefore justifies my passion for research and teaching.
 My long-term goal is to develop an excellent research program in Drosophila genetics of patterning and growth to model human diseases at the University of Dayton.

-(I) to study the genetic basis of early eye patterning and growth with an emphasis on axial patterning and
+(I) understanding the genetic basis of early eye patterning and growth, particularly axial patterning, and

-(II) to discern the mechanism of complex neuropathological diseases, like Alzheimer’s Disease (AD).
+(II) elucidating the mechanisms underlying complex neuropathological diseases such as Alzheimer’s Disease (AD).

 Awards and Honors (last 6 years)